 It is a lifelong journey.
 It can help us to cope, to master, to achieve, to live and grow.
 It is essential to happiness.
 And, it is the secret of intelligence.
 The old fashioned, or crystallized IQ, is just a number attributed to a crowded mind.
 Real intelligence increases as we learn to use each stage more effectively.

-For 25 years Grade Power Learning has been helping students reach their academic potential with uniquely developed programs that make a real difference in the way that children approach their learning.
+For 25 years Grade Power Learning has been helping students reach their academic potential and learning skills with uniquely developed programs that make a real difference in the way that children approach their learning.
 With Grade Power Learning, better grades are just the beginning.

 Check out the Grade Power Learning Elk Grove and their newest location El Dorado Hills for details on parent seminars for this and other topics.

 25 Smart Tips for Parents to Ready their Kids Back to School